Last Updated on April 19, 2021

 - What type of pool heater are you looking for?

-- How much are you willing to spend for your Intex pool heater?
+- How much are you willing to spend on your Intex pool heater?

 - How much use are you expecting to get out of it?